RicoSuter/VistoJS/README.md

 - JQuery.Hashchange: Detect user back navigation
 - [RequireJS](http://www.requirejs.org): AMD module loading and dependency management
 - [Q](https://github.com/kriskowal/q): Promises/A+ support
+- (The sample application and the "common" package require the [Bootstrap](http://getbootstrap.com) UI framework)

 The Visto JavaScript Library is designed to be used with [TypeScript](http://www.typescriptlang.org) but is fully working with plain JavaScript.